How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 Based on your RER, exercise physiologists can determine the relative percentage of each fuel source you burn: carbohydrates vs fats.

-The closer the RER gets to 1.0, the higher the relative percentage of carbs you are burning, which means that you are hitting your max effort, whereas an RER closer to 0.7 indicates that you are burning primarily fat for fuel and have not reached your VO2 max.
+The closer the RER gets to 1.0, the higher the relative percentage of carbs you are burning, which means that you are hitting your maximum effort.
+An RER closer to 0.7 indicates that you are burning primarily fat for fuel and have not reached your VO2 max.

 Note that at maximum-intensity exercise, your body relies almost solely on blood sugar and stored glycogen to fuel ATP production rather than body fat or circulating triglycerides.

-The metabolic cart can also calculate the volume of oxygen you are consuming by how much air you are inhaling.
+The metabolic cart can also calculate the volume of oxygen you consume by how much air you inhale.

-Because VO2 max is a measure of how much oxygen you can consume and use per minute per kilogram of body weight, this is a key factor in the VO2 max measurement protocol.
+Because VO2 max measures oxygen consumption per minute per kilogram of body weight, this is a key factor in the VO2 max measurement protocol.

-Simultaneously, your heart rate is recorded and also used as an indicator of when you are likely reaching your maximum aerobic capacity.
+Simultaneously, your heart rate is recorded and used to indicate when you are likely reaching your maximum aerobic capacity.

 Various VO2 max test termination criteria indicate if you’ve reached your true VO2 max.